microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 ## Accessibility

 This control is going to be part of the Icon family of controls so the accessibility requirements will reflect what the other icon controls have.
 AnimatedIcon will need to ensure that the high contrast brushes propagate correctly if the user changes their settings to a high contrast theme.
-The control will also need to ensure that when the user changes the theme to light or dark, the icon changes its theme as well.

 If the user turns off animations in theri system settings, the AnimatedIcons will not animate.